Answers to Frequently Asked Questions About...

 How does emergency contraception prevent pregnancy?

 Emergency contraceptive pills prevent pregnancy primarily, or perhaps exclusively, by delaying or inhibiting ovulation.
-There is no evidence to suggest that either of the FDA-approved emergency contraceptive options, levonorgestrel (LNG, such as Plan B One-Step, Next Choice One Dose, Next Choice, and Levonorgestrel Tablets) or ulipristal acetate (UPA, such as ella) works after an egg is fertilized.
+There is no evidence to suggest that either of the FDA-approved emergency contraceptive options, levonorgestrel (LNG, such as Plan B One-Step, Take Action, Next Choice One Dose or My Way ) or ulipristal acetate (UPA, such as ella) works after an egg is fertilized.
 In two recent studies1,2 of the levonorgestrel regimen, women who presented for EC were monitored to identify their menstrual cycle day and ascertain which women took EC before ovulation, and which took it after.
 Among women taking LNG before ovulation, there were no pregnancies.
 Among those who took it on the day of ovulation or after, there were about the number of pregnancies that would be expected with no use of EC; if LNG were effective at preventing implantation, it would most certainly be more effective when taken after ovulation.
-A 2010 study 3 of ulipristal acetate (ella) found that at certain doses, it can decrease the thickness of the endometrium (by 0.6 to 2.2 mm), but it is not clear that this would in fact prevent the implantation of a fertilized egg.
+A recent study of UPA EC showed that when UPA was used before ovulation, the number of pregnancies that occured was significantly lower than would be expected without EC, while when it was used after ovulation, the pregnancy rate was what would be expected without EC.3

 The Copper-T IUD does not affect ovulation, but it can prevent sperm from fertilizing an egg.
 It may also prevent implantation of a fertilized egg.